ArenPapa/Project-2/README.md

 I have decided to get and store data for visualizing the data later as my client requested to visualize each temperature, humidity, and air pressure. **(Success Criteria # 1)**.
 To accomplish it, I found **iteration** and **conditional statements** are reasonable methods to use.

+Originally, I developed an iteration that loops each `r[‘sensor_id’]` and appends the value to the `sensor` if it matches with either 454, 455, or 456.
+However, it is inefficient and takes unnecessary processing time.
+Therefore, I decided to construct the code the following:

 ####
 ```python